iturner72/book-notes/zero_to_one.md

 ### 3 All Happy Companies Are Different
 * 24 In this book, we're not interested in illegal bullies or government
-    favorites: bhy "monopoly," we mean the kind of company that's so good at what it does that no other firm can offer a close substitute.
+    favorites: by "monopoly," we mean the kind of company that's so good at what it does that no other firm can offer a close substitute.
 Google is a good example of a company that went from 0 to 1: it hasn't competed in search since the early 2000s, when it definitively distanced itself from Microsoft and Yahoo!
 * 25 Actually, capitalism and competition are opposites.
-Capitalism is premised on the accumilation of capital, but under perfect competition all profits get competed away.
+Capitalism is premised on the accumulation of capital, but under perfect competition all profits get competed away.
 The lesson for entrepreneurs is clear: *if you want to create and capture lasting value, don't build an undifferentiated commodity business.*